 Please provide a positive property taxes value.

 The Mortgage Calculator helps estimate the monthly payment due along with other financial costs associated with mortgages.
-There are advanced options to include extra payments or annual percentage increases of common mortgage expenses.
-The calculator is mainly intended for use by the U.S. residents.
+There are options to include extra payments or annual percentage increases of common mortgage-related expenses.
+The calculator is mainly intended for use by U.S. residents.

-A real estate mortgage usually includes the following key components:
+A mortgage usually includes the following key components.
+These are also the basic components of a mortgage calculator.

 - Loan amount—the amount borrowed from a lender or bank.
+In a mortgage, this amounts to the purchase price minus any down payment.
 The maximum loan amount one can borrow normally correlates with household income or affordability.
 To estimate an affordable amount, please use our House Affordability Calculator.

 - Loan term—the amount of time over which the loan must be repaid in full.
-The most popular lengths are 30 years and 15 years.
-Normally, the shorter the loan term, the lower the interest rate.
+Most fixed-rate mortgages are for 15, 20, or 30-year terms.
+A shorter period, such as 15 or 20 years, typically includes a lower interest rate.

-- Interest rate—the rate of interest charged by a mortgage lender.
-It can be fixed (otherwise known as a fixed-rate mortgage, or FRM), or adjustable (otherwise known as an adjustable rate mortgage, or ARM).
-The calculator above is only usable for fixed rates.
+- Interest rate—the percentage of the loan charged as a cost of borrowing.
+Mortgages can charge either fixed-rate mortgages (FRM) or adjustable-rate mortgages (ARM).
+As the name implies, interest rates remain the same for the term of the FRM loan.
+The calculator above calculates fixed rates only.
 For ARMs, interest rates are generally fixed for a period of time, after which they will be periodically adjusted based on market indices.
 ARMs transfer part of the risk to borrowers.
 Therefore, the initial interest rates are normally 0.5% to 2% lower than FRM with the same loan term.
-Mortgage interest rates are normally expressed in Annual Percentage Rate (APR), which is sometimes called nominal APR or effective APR.
+Mortgage interest rates are normally expressed in Annual Percentage Rate (APR), sometimes called nominal APR or effective APR.
 It is the interest rate expressed as a periodic rate multiplied by the number of compounding periods in a year.
 For example, if a mortgage rate is 6% APR, it means the borrower will have to pay 6% divided by twelve, which comes out to 0.5% in interest every month.
-APR will usually have some additional costs rolled in.

 Costs Associated with Home Ownership and Mortgages

-Most recurring costs persist throughout and beyond the life of a mortgage, they are a significant financial factor.
+Most recurring costs persist throughout and beyond the life of a mortgage.
+They are a significant financial factor.
 Property taxes, home insurance, HOA fees, and other costs increase with time as a byproduct of inflation.
-There are optional inputs within the calculator for annual percentage increases.
+In the calculator, the recurring costs are under the "Include Options Below" checkbox.
+There are also optional inputs within the calculator for annual percentage increases under "More Options."
 Using these can result in more accurate calculations.
-In some cases, these routine costs combined can be more than the mortgage payment!

 - Property taxes—a tax that property owners pay to governing authorities.
-In the U.S., property tax is usually managed by municipal or county government.
-The annual real estate tax in the U.S. varies by location, normally ranging from 1% to 4% of the property value.
-In some extreme cases, the tax rate can be 10% or higher.
+In the U.S., property tax is usually managed by municipal or county governments.
+All 50 states impose taxes on property at the local level.
+The annual real estate tax in the U.S. varies by location; on average, Americans pay about 1.1% of their property's value as property tax each year.

-- Private mortgage insurance (PMI)—protects the mortgage lender if the borrower is unable to repay.
-In the U.S. specifically, if the down payment is less than 20% of the property value, the lender will normally require the borrower to purchase PMI until the loan-to-value ratio (LTV) reaches 80% or 78%.
+- Private mortgage insurance (PMI)—protects the mortgage lender if the borrower is unable to repay the loan.
+In the U.S. specifically, if the down payment is less than 20% of the property's value, the lender will normally require the borrower to purchase PMI until the loan-to-value ratio (LTV) reaches 80% or 78%.
 PMI price varies according to factors such as down payment, size of the loan, and credit of the borrower.
-The annual cost typically ranges from 0.3% to 1.5% of the loan amount.
+The annual cost typically ranges from 0.3% to 1.9% of the loan amount.

-- HOA fee—a fee that is imposed on the property owner by an organization that maintains and improves the property and environment of the neighborhoods that the specific organization covers.
+- HOA fee—a fee imposed on the property owner by a homeowner's association (HOA), which is an organization that maintains and improves the property and environment of the neighborhoods within its purview.
 Condominiums, townhomes, and some single-family homes commonly require the payment of HOA fees.
 Annual HOA fees usually amount to less than one percent of the property value.

 - Other costs—includes utilities, home maintenance costs, and anything pertaining to the general upkeep of the property.
 It is common to spend 1% or more of the property value on annual maintenance alone.